ContainerSolutions/ImageWolf/README.md

 ImageWolf - Quick Distribution of Images on Clusters
 ====================================================

-ImageWolf is a PoC that provides a blazingly fast way to get new Docker images loaded onto your cluster, allowing updates to be pushed out quicker.
+ImageWolf is a PoC that provides a blazingly fast way to get Docker images loaded onto your cluster, allowing updates to be pushed out quicker.

 ImageWolf works alongside existing registries such as the Docker Hub, Quay.io as well as self-hosted registries.

-The PoC for ImageWolf uses the BitTorrent protocol and the existing Docker registry to spread images around the cluster as they are pushed.
+The PoC for ImageWolf uses the BitTorrent protocol spread images around the cluster as they are pushed.

 ## Video